-SPAN 202 - Composition and Conversation (4)
+SPAN 202W - Composition and Conversation (4)

 Writing skills in Spanish are developed through grammatical exercises, controlled composition, original themes, and the stylistic analysis of literary texts.
 Discussions in Spanish of the written materials provide oral practice.
+This is a Writing in the Discipline (WID) course.

-Prerequisite: SPAN 201 or equivalent or consent of department chair.
+Prerequisite: SPAN 201 or SPAN 201W or equivalent, or consent of department chair.

 Offered: Fall, Spring.